-When the local Delta Phi fraternity affiliated with Kappa Sigma in 1915 as Gamma-Rho Chapter of Kappa Sigma, its members established a tradition of excellence and brotherhood, which has been cherished and nurtured by each succeeding generation of members.
+When the local Delta Phi fraternity affiliated with Kappa Sigma in 1915 as the Gamma-Rho Chapter of Kappa Sigma Fraternity at the University of Arizona, its members established a tradition of excellence and brotherhood, which has been cherished and nurtured by each succeeding generation of members.
 We were the first fraternity or sorority founded in the State of Arizona.

 There have been 2,284 members initiated into Gamma-Rho Chapter of which 1,117 alumni and are still active.
 Our members have watched the campus grow from 463 students when we started in 1915 to over 40,000 students.